 At one point, a single Starboard Allstar arrived at Coast Outdoor.
 But when I spoke to a representative, they informed me the board suffered damaged in shipping.
 They were going to repair the board and then offer it at a discount.
 They gave me the impression it would be a bit of bidding war for the best offer.
 Initially, I was intrigued, but on further reflection decided that I didn’t want to compete for a new but previously damaged board.
 Again, back to waiting.

 During this time, after speaking with a client about demo skis, the idea about getting a demo board came to mind.
 Searching for more information, I came across this post on some things to consider when buying a used paddleboard.
 Taking the author’s advice from the section titled “IS IT EVER OK TO BUY A USED SUP?”
 I started searching for shops that sold demo boards.
 Again, the availability of stock was the issue.
-There was none locally.
+There were none locally.
 I did come across Gorge Performance in Portland, Oregon, which has an extensive stock of used boards.
 And the SUP Co was another one selling used/ex-demo boards, but they are in the UK.
-I did look into seeing what shipping would be like for both of these shops, but it was cost-prohibitive.
+Looking into shipping costs for both of these shops proved to be cost-prohibitive in the context of buying a used board.
 If I waited long enough, new stock would eventually arrive locally.
 And would be cheaper than a discounted board with a hefty shipping bill.
 I contemplated an Oregon trip.
 It would be a roadie, plus I could trial an array of demo boards and hopefully come home with one I liked.
 But around the same time, I came across the Facebook “SUP used boards for Sale Canada” site.
 Funnily, I had come across the site before, but I had forgotten about it when I set my sights on a new board.
 Now I was looking at getting a used SUP as a way to get a premium piece of equipment at a discount, so it was back on the docket.

 And from there, it was just keeping a watchful eye for something that met my criteria to come up.
 Enter the NSP Carolina Pro Carbon.
 From what I could find online, it fits the bill of what I wanted.
 Able to handle all water conditions from flat to medium height chop and downwind.
 And it was a bonus that it was local, as a few other boards that caught my interest were not.